Window shutter: Interior shutters

-Workers installing plantation style shutters in a home.
+Workers installing plantation-style shutters in a home.

 Interior shutters are typically divided into narrow units hinged accordion-style so that two or more units cover each side of a window opening when closed.
 Operable louvered shutters have louvers (or louvres in British usage), or slats, controlled by a tilt bar or rod to adjust the louver position and keep them in a uniform position, to control light, visibility and airflow.
 Shutters with operable louvers are described variously as traditional shutters or plantation shutters.
-Plantation shutters, typical of hot lower latitude climates like Florida, South Africa, the Mediterranean or Australia, typically have only two shutters per window and wide louver blades.
+Plantation shutters, typical of hot lower-latitude climates like Florida, South Africa, the Mediterranean or Australia, typically have only two shutters per window and wide louver blades.

 Other interior shutters use stationary louvers that do not rotate (fixed louvers); solid raised or flat panels; fabric inserts; or tinted glass.
-Shutters can be configured in a single tier unit that has one shutter top to bottom of a window opening as well as multiple tiers.
-Multiple tier units feature separate shutters on each tier which allows the top shutters to be opened independently from the bottom shutters.
+Shutters can be configured in a single-tier unit that has one shutter top to bottom of a window opening as well as multiple tiers.
+Multiple-tier units feature separate shutters on each tier which allows the top shutters to be opened independently from the bottom shutters.
 Café-type shutters refer to shutters that only cover the lower portion of a window.

-Full height shutters can be made with a horizontal divider rail which separates the upper and lower portions of the shutter.
+Full-height shutters can be made with a horizontal divider rail which separates the upper and lower portions of the shutter.
 With operable louvered shutters this gives greater control as the louvers above the divider rail can be operated independently from the louvers below the divider rail.
 Interior shutters can be constructed from numerous woods, which can be painted or stained, and a variety of synthetic materials.
 Interior shutters that are made to close tolerances are preferable for the best possible fit.
 When louvers or tilt bar (rod) become damaged, replacement kits for these damaged parts may be ordered online and are easy to install.

-In the UK, most interior shutters historically were paneled.
+In the United Kingdom, most interior shutters historically were paneled.